Police Staffing Shortages Across America Require Creative Solutions

 These types of interventions can be especially useful in mental health calls where callers need specialized help rather than law enforcement.
 In fact, one program—the New Jersey Monitor—found that alternate responses avoided arrests or police use of force in 95% of cases.
 This shows that alternate responses can be effective in not only reducing the burden on local police departments, but also in creating safer communities.

-The Police Priority Dispatch System™ (PPDS®)—a decision triage tool powered by ProQA® software and its police protocols developed by the International Academies of Emergency Dispatch® (IAED™)—allows Emergency Police Dispatchers (EPDs) to send these alternate responses directly from their workflow in ProQA®, a 911 calltaking solution from Priority Dispatch®, if it's determined appropriate by local police agencies.
-By using ProQA® police, police departments can better allocate their limited resources, ensuring that officers are available for high-priority incidents while civilian responders handle non-violent or low-risk calls.
+The Police Priority Dispatch System (PPDS) is a decision-triage tool powered by ProQA® software, a 911 calltaking solution.
+It is backed by evidence based police protocols developed by the International Academies of Emergency Dispatch® (IAED™).
+When approved by local police agencies, Emergency Police Dispatchers (EPDs) can initiate alternate responses directly within their ProQA workflow.
+By using PPDS, police departments can better allocate their limited resources, ensuring that officers are available for high-priority incidents while civilian responders handle non-violent or low-risk calls.
 This type of innovation not only enhances efficiency but also reduces response times and helps prevent officer burnout.

-With more agencies adopting systems like PPDS® and alternate responses, police departments struggling with shortages across America can receive a lifeline to some much-needed help.
+With more agencies adopting systems like PPDS and alternate responses, police departments struggling with shortages across America can receive a lifeline to some much-needed help.